-- Member Million Dollar Advocates (Membership by invitation only based on multiple million dollar plus verdicts and/or settlements)
+- Member Million Dollar Advocates (Membership by invitation only based on multiple million-dollar verdicts and/or settlements)

 - Many positive reviews from car accident victims on AutoAccident.com

-- Published author of multiple books on vehicle accident litigation which include “The Ultimate California Auto Accident Handbook” and “California Motorcycle Accident Handbook”.
+- Published author of multiple books on vehicle accident litigation, including “The Ultimate California Auto Accident Handbook” and “California Motorcycle Accident Handbook.”